rhaker/react-native-select-contact-android/README.md

 ```
 ## Additional Notes

-The phone and email will be returned as undefined (if they don't exist), so you should check for the case where value is null, empty, or undefined.
+The properties phoneNumbers and emailAddresses will be returned as empty arrays if no phone numbers or emails are found.

 ## Error Callback